PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Urban Scenes: Experiments

 \subsection{Downstream Applications}

-\boldparagraph{Scene-level Editing} \figref{fig:04_applications} showcases inpainting and outpainting results on the same original scenes.
-Rows (a)-(d) illustrate inpainting of different regions (left, right, top, bottom) while preserving the rest of the layout.
-Outpainting examples highlight the model's ability to produce coherent scene extensions with diverse road structures and object primitives placed in semantically appropriate locations.
-To illustrate our sliding window mechanism, we provide an iterative outpainting example (\figref{fig:04_applications}, right), where the model progressively extends a scene to the right.
-At each step, the window overlaps with the previous layout block, preserving the overlapping region and generating new content in the non-overlapping part.
-Although not explicitly trained for these tasks, our DiT model generalizes well, producing seamless scene completions and extensions.
+\boldparagraph{Scene-level Editing} As illustrated in \figref{fig:04_applications}, our method supports both inpainting and outpainting of 3D layouts.
+Inpainting results show that localized edits are achieved while preserving global structure, whereas outpainting results demonstrate that scenes are extended with diverse road layouts and coherently placed primitives.
+Our sliding-window mechanism (\figref{fig:04_applications}, right) progressively expands the scene by overlapping with the previously generated block, maintaining overlapping regions while synthesizing new content in the non-overlapping space.
+By iteratively applying this process, our model can generate large-scale, diverse, and semantically coherent urban layouts without additional training.

-\boldparagraph{Object-level Editing} Our instance-level representation of objects enables intuitive primitive-level editing of 3D scene layouts through direct geometric operations, with no need for additional post-processing. \figref{fig:teaser} shows two editing examples focusing on vehicle primitives.
+\boldparagraph{Object-level Editing} Our instance-level primitive representation enables intuitive object-wise editing of 3D scenes through direct geometric operations.
+As shown in \figref{fig:teaser}, primitives can be easily modified, such as being rotated or removed.
+Unlike voxel grids, which lack explicit object instances and require costly re-generation for simple edits, our approach supports direct manipulation by updating the corresponding primitive parameters (\eg center for translation).

-\boldparagraph{Photo-realistic Street-view Generation} Given a 3D semantic scene, we extract the road centerline from the road mask and sample different camera viewpoints along it to render 2D semantic maps.
-These maps condition a ControlNet \citep{Zhang2023ICCVb} model finetuned on KITTI-360 \citep{Lu2024ARXIV}, enabling photo-realistic street view synthesis consistent with the input semantics (see \figref{fig:teaser}).
+\boldparagraph{Photo-realistic Street-view Generation} Given a generated 3D scene, we extract the road centerline from the binary road mask, sample camera viewpoints along it, and render 2D semantic maps.
+These maps are then used to condition a ControlNet~\cite{Zhang2023ICCVb} fine-tuned on KITTI-360~\cite{Lu2024ARXIV}.
+As shown in \figref{fig:teaser}, this enables realistic view synthesis consistent with the input semantics.
+Despite the coarse primitive geometry, our layouts effectively guide image generation, producing diverse object shapes beyond simple cuboids and ellipsoids.